jonnew/Oat/README.md

     - Stress tests for data processing chains
-        - I need to come up with a series of scripts that configure and run components in odd and intensive, but legal, ways to ensure sample sychronization is maintianed, graceful exits, etc
+        - I need to come up with a series of scripts that configure and run components in odd and intensive, but legal, ways to ensure sample sychronization is maintained, graceful exits, etc
 - [x] Pull-based synchronization with remote client.
-    - By virtue of the sychronization architecture I'm using to coordinate samples between SOURCE and SINK components, I get both push and pull based processing chain updates for free.
+    - By virtue of the synchronization architecture I'm using to coordinate samples between SOURCE and SINK components, I get both push and pull based processing chain updates for free.
 This means if I use `oat-posisock` in server mode, and it blocks until a